variant-inc/react-native-variant-chat/README.md

 ## Chat Provider

 The chat provider managed by Variant Chat is Freshchat.
-Freshchat does not provide a real-time (socket) connection to its servers making it challenging to know whena new chat message has been sent from the remote server.
+Freshchat does not provide a real-time (socket) connection to its servers making it challenging to know when a new chat message has been sent by the remote server.
 To address this condition this component provides some built-in and callable features promoting timely and guaranteed chat message delivery.

 - Polling - this component polls the Freshchat server to fetch messages.
 See [Message polling capability](message-polling-capability).
 - Push notifications - arrival of push notifications create events that stimulate this component to fetch new messages.
 See [Push Notifications](#push-notifications).